stefanofasciani/SpectralGranularSynthesis/README.md

 **Kaiser Beta** Parameter determining the shape of the kaiser window (when equal to 0 the window is rectangular).

-**Spectrogram Inversion Algorithm** Algorithm used to reconstruct the phase from the Spectra of the grain sequence.
-Available SPSI and PGHI.
+**Phase Recognition Algorithm** Algorithm used to reconstruct the phase from the Spectra of the grain sequence.
+Available SPSI, PGHI, or Off (using zero phase).

 **PGHI Threshold** Threshold for the PGHI alsorithm, equal to 10^-(value).